 Reports may be made during regular business hours either by telephone contact (919-718-4690) or by a visit to the Department (530 Carthage Street Sanford, NC).

-Night, holiday, and weekend reporting may be made through contact with the Sanford Police Department (919-775-8286) and the Lee County Sheriff’s Office (919-718-4560).
+Night, holiday, and weekend reporting for CPS or APS may be made through contact with the Sanford Police Department (919-775-8286) and the Lee County Sheriff’s Office (919-718-4560).
 These agencies are always open and willing to contact our on-call worker.
 Our worker will contact you regarding your report.

 If you suspect welfare fraud by an individual or a business and would like to report it please click the button below.